The North Carolina Collaboratory achieved this using • SAS® for Cold Chain Integrity powered by SAS® Analytics for IoT on Microsoft Azure

-The North Carolina Collaboratory relies on SAS® Analytics for IoT on Azure to harness the complex system of cold chain logistics, ensuring safe transport, storage and availability of COVID-19 vaccines statewide
+The North Carolina Collaboratory relies on SAS® Analytics for IoT on Microsoft Azure to harness the complex system of cold chain logistics, ensuring safe transport, storage and availability of COVID-19 vaccines statewide

 The rapid creation of COVID-19 vaccines is a scientific marvel that has saved countless lives.
 For the North Carolina Collaboratory, vaccine rollout is where its latest story begins.